 6. Watch environment triggers like hairspray and lipstick.
 Environmental pollution is also a cause for concern to those individuals who are genetically predisposed to an autoimmune disease.
-Second-hand smoke, food chemicals or chemicals in the air, jet fuel fumes, UV exposure and other forms of environmental pollution are amongst the triggers considered to provoke the onset of autoimmune diseases.(16)
+Second-hand smoke, food chemicals or chemicals in the air, jet fuel fumes, UV exposure, and other forms of environmental pollution are among the triggers considered to provoke the onset of autoimmune diseases.(16)

 Author: Elizabeth Jane Hall

 Copyrighted by wildwoodhealth.org and author, 2017.
 Duplication, publishing, translating in any form with author’s consent is prohibited.
 To share with a friend, click on the share button below.

 Reviewed by P.S. on May 9, 2017

 1. American Autoimmune Related Diseases Association (AARDA).
 “Profound, debiliating fatigue found to be a major issue for autoimmune disease patients in new national survey.”
 ScienceDaily.
 ScienceDaily, 23 March 2015. <www.sciencedaily.com/releases/2015/03/150323105245.htm>.